vipul2802/o365hq.com/content/blog/The Evolution of Phishing.md

 information based on the recipient's email address and then gathers data specific to that organization.

-### Office 365 ATP
+### Microsoft Defender for Office 365

 Spoofing emails are very stealthy, and as long as cybercriminals stay undetected, they can easily trick employees into revealing confidential company data.
-Office 365 ATP is a great way to defend your users from malicious phishing scams at the early stages of campaigns.
+Microsoft Defender for Office 365 is a great way to defend your users from malicious phishing scams at the early stages of campaigns.
 It offers protection solutions and advanced security technologies that block all the phishing attempts in real time.